elkasimi/LastAccessCache/README.md

 # LastAccessCache

 ## Description
-A very simple cache class that can be used to cache elements and keep only the most used ones when we reach cache max size.
+A very simple cache class that can be used to cache elements and keep only the last recently used ones when we reach cache max size.

 ## Properties
 - Constant access time to elements given a good hash function for keys